Predicting Future States with Spatial Point Processes in Single Molecule Resolution Spatial Transcriptomics: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Cancer Prevention and Research Institute of Texas (CPRIT) Recruitment of First-Time, Tenure-Track Faculty Members Grant (RR220015) (JML) and University of Texas System Rising STARs award (JML).
+This work was supported by the Cancer Prevention and Research Institute of Texas (CPRIT) Recruitment of First-Time, Tenure-Track Faculty Members Grant (RR220015) (JML) and University of Texas System Rising STARs award (JML and TK).
+We would like to thank Mike Levine for providing fly lines and plasmids.
+We are also grateful to Angela Stathopoulos for generously supplying us with fly lines.
+We also thank all members of the Luber Lab for their productive discussions and the Koromila Lab for their help with administrative tasks and fly husbandry.